feli10/math-coding/README.md

 [Download math_coding_handbook.pdf (Chinese version)](https://feli10.github.io/math-coding/docs/小学数学编程手册.pdf)

-Through this project, my brother and I have proven in practice that learning elementary math with coding allows learners to efficiently and effectively study mathematics while simultaneously becoming proficient in a programming language.
+Through this project, my brother and I have proven in practice that learning elementary school math with coding allows learners to efficiently and effectively study mathematics while simultaneously becoming proficient in a programming language.

 ## Who is this for?

 To effectively learn elementary school math with coding through this project requires the following:

-1. Elementary school students interested in mathematics and programming.
+1. Elementary school students interested in mathematics and coding.
 2. People willing to invest time and effort in guiding children through the coding exercises, including but not limited to parents, older siblings, teachers, or community volunteers.

 There are two ways to use this project:

 1. Following the school curriculum: This project can serve as a supplementary learning resource for school mathematics curriculums, suitable for learners who want to learn math and coding simultaneously.
 2. According to personal progress: You can follow the coding exercises in this project to accelerate the completion of elementary school mathematics.
-For details, please refer to [our website](https://feli10.github.io/math-coding/project.html).
+For details, please refer to [the “Project Details” page of our website](https://feli10.github.io/math-coding/project.html).

 ## Project Origins

 In 2022, when my younger brother Henry was six years old, my parents asked me to take charge of his mathematics and English education temporarily.
 At the time, I was ten years older than him and in my first year of high school.
 The initial goal we agreed upon was that, before I went to college, I would help him complete elementary school math and reach a level of English proficiency where he could continue to improve independently.
 Since I was the best in the family at English, there weren't many uncertainties about that, but how would I go about teaching him math?

 I completed elementary school mathematics when I was nine years old.
 Looking back, I remember reading many textbooks, doing lots of practice problems, and taking quite a few mock tests.
 After some consideration, I realized Henry, who was only six, needed a different approach.
 Based on my learning experience, when someone constantly struggles with a particular type of math problem, it's usually because they lack a deep understanding of the underlying concepts.
 The purpose of doing practice problems should be to identify and address these weaknesses.
-However, If one does practice problems mindlessly, the same mistakes will appear again and again.
+However, if one does practice problems mindlessly, the same mistakes will appear again and again.
 This is why doing a sea of practice problems is often not an efficient way to learn new math topics.
 Therefore, I aimed to find an approach that would allow Henry to thoroughly understand any math concepts and skills he needs to learn before diving into extensive problem-solving.

 The primary inspiration for combining math and coding came from taking high-level math courses as part of a machine learning research project.
 While taking the courses, I found that using programming tools to assist in learning mathematics at the university level was quite common and highly effective.
 When learning calculus, linear algebra, and statistics, programming was used to conduct mathematical experiments and solve practical problems.
 Coupled with the visualization of results, this greatly aided my understanding of abstract mathematical concepts and theorems.
 Later, I also found a few resources for learning middle school mathematics with the help of programming.
-However, I never found anything that combined elementary school mathematics with programming.
+However, I never found anything similar for elementary school mathematics.

 So, after discussing my idea with Henry, the "Learn Elementary School Math with Coding" project was born.

 ## Project Goals

-In addition to the year-long math coding project with Henry, we organized several programming weekend events, in which I led 5-10 children to learn mathematics with programming.
+In addition to the year-long project with Henry, we organized several “programming weekend” events, in which I led groups of 5-10 children to learn mathematics with programming.
 Because these events were quite successful, I believe this project can benefit more children - allowing them to learn math efficiently with improved learning outcomes while equipping them with programming skills.

 For children following the school curriculum, we hope this project can help them enhance their math and programming abilities.
 We also hope this project allows those who wish to accelerate their math learning, like Henry, to do so.
 One benefit of accelerated learning is that knowledge of fundamental mathematics can facilitate early interest development.
 For example, Henry's mathematic abilities greatly aided his music learning, allowing his musical interest and talent to develop early.

 I hope this project can provide people with a new approach to learning mathematics and bring more opportunities to those who choose to use it.
-If you have any questions or suggestions about the project, feel free to contact me by this email: math-coding@hotmail.com.
+If you have any questions or suggestions about the project, feel free to contact me at this email: math-coding@hotmail.com.

 ## Usage Information

-* The organization of the directories is identical to the elementary school mathematics textbook of the Chinese People's Education Press.
+* The organization of the directories is identical to the elementary school Chinese mathematics textbooks of the People's Education Press.
 For example, for the directory name `g311_time`, the "g311" at the beginning identifies that the directory corresponds to unit 1 of semester 1 of the grade 3 textbook.
     * The "g" and the digit following it represent the grade.
     * The second digit may be either 1 or 2.
 1 represents the first semester, and 2 represents the second semester.
-    * The third digit represents the specific unit within the textbook.
+    * The third digit represents the specific unit within the semester.
 * The text after the identifier indicates the main learning content of the unit.
 The G311 unit is mainly about telling time, so the directory name of this unit is `g311_time`.
-* Each directory contains 1-2 个 Python program files.
+* Each directory contains 1-2 Python program files.
 The names of the programs are indicative of their contents.
 For example, `g311_time` contains two programs: `clock.py`, which displays a functioning analog clock, and `digital_clock.py`, which displays a functioning digital clock.
 * the `math_coding_handbook.pdf` file in the `_en` directory contains description pages for all 60 programs across 49 units from grades 3 to 5.
-Each program description page contains the following:
+Each program description contains the following:
-    * File name.
+    * File name
-    * Graphical display or command line display.
+    * Graphical command line interface
-    * Difficulty rating (1 to 5 stars).
+    * Difficulty rating (1 to 5 stars)
-    * Programming skills used.
+    * Main coding skills used
-    * Program description.
+    * Program description
-    * Screenshots of program output.
+    * Screenshots of program output

     <p align="center"><img src="_en/README_img/guide.jpg" alt="Introduction to the use of handbook" width="600"></p>